1. Output information

 How we review the data

-The release on domestic abuse in England and Wales has been produced in response to a recommendation made by HMICFRS in their 2015 progress report (PDF, 1.49MB) on the police response to domestic abuse.
-It said that organisations should work together to “develop a dataset relating to domestic abuse, which will enable more thorough analysis of how domestic abuse is dealt with in a force area”.
+Our bulletin on domestic abuse in England and Wales has been produced in response to a recommendation made by HMICFRS in their 2015 progress report (PDF, 1.49MB) on the police response to domestic abuse.
+It said that organisations should work together to "develop a dataset relating to domestic abuse, which will enable more thorough analysis of how domestic abuse is dealt with in a force area".

-User feedback has been obtained during its development through discussions with domestic abuse organisations, academics and police force staff.
+User feedback has been obtained during its development through discussions with domestic abuse organisations, academics, and police force staff.

 Back to table of contents7.
 Other information